skamsie/nnn/README.md

 separated by whitespace.
 The language of the results as well as the desired sorting algorithm can be specified by using `:` and the language abbreviation, followed by `:` and the sorting type.
-They are however optional and if not specified the defaults will be used (see CONFIGURATION for defaults)
+They are however optional and if not specified the defaults will be used (see `:help nnn-configuration` for defaults)

 **Examples**